fsepteixeira/FoolHD/README.md

 ## FoolHD: Fooling speaker identification by Highly imperceptible adversarial Disturbances

-This is the official repository of [FoolHD: Fooling speaker identification by Highly imperceptible adversarial Disturbances](https://arxiv.org/abs/2011.08483), a work published in the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Toronto, Ontario, Canada, 6-11 June, 2021.
+This is the official repository of [FoolHD: Fooling speaker identification by Highly imperceptible adversarial Disturbances](https://arxiv.org/abs/2011.08483), a work accepted to the IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Toronto, Ontario, Canada, 6-11 June, 2021.

 ### Authors
 - Ali Shahin Shamsabadi<sup>1*</sup>,